-The UTPB Police should also be notified of the nature of your travel, routes planned, planned departure and return dates, contact information for your group while traveling (cell phone numbers, hotel or motel phone numbers while at a conference, etc.), and each individual traveling with your group should inform his or her parents, guardians, or next of kin about the nature of travel.
+The UT Permian Basin Police should also be notified of the nature of your travel, routes planned, planned departure and return dates, contact information for your group while traveling (cell phone numbers, hotel or motel phone numbers while at a conference, etc.), and each individual traveling with your group should inform his or her parents, guardians, or next of kin about the nature of travel.

 In booking transportation or signing agreements required for conference attendance, lodging at campsites, hotels, or motels, or for any entertainment activities, it is important to remember that students cannot sign contracts on behalf of the university.
-Any agreements which may require any type of performance, financial or otherwise, on the part of The University of Texas Permian Basin must be reviewed by our purchasing department and will be signed by someone in the vice president for business affairs office who is authorized to sign contracts for the university.
+Any agreements which may require any type of performance, financial or otherwise, on the part of UT Permian Basin must be reviewed by the purchasing department and will be signed by someone in the vice president for business affairs office who is authorized to sign contracts for the University.

 In the case of travel emergencies, advisors and organization members must remember that rental car, medical services, or any other unforeseen emergency agreements can only be signed on an individual basis or between your organization and the service-providing agency.
-The university may refuse to compensate any organization which negotiates a contract without the express written approval of the vice president for business affairs office.
+The University may refuse to compensate any organization which negotiates a contract without the express written approval of the Vice President for Business Affairs.

 Important Phone Numbers to Take on Your Trip